 I am able to compartmentalise my life, but only to a certain point, cancer and treatment is in one section, with all the negative emotions and thoughts.
 The rest of my life in others, but it doesn’t mean my sadness and grief for the life I’ve lost disappears.
 Lack of sleep certainly makes this worst, which I’ve felt over the past week.

 In recent conversations I’ve noticed a few times people assume I work part time because I have children; so it’s often hard to continue the conversation, how do you explain you have a terminal illness?
 Sometimes, when people ask what other creative endeavours I indulge in during my spare time I brush it off and say ‘oh not much’ because it’s too hard to tell the truth.
 The automatic thought is that I have a family, or I’m someone who works part time to moonlight doing something else I’m really passionate about, like volunteering or doing yoga.
 The only thing I’m passionate about right now is staying alive!
-In reality it’s sleep and more sleep on a treatment work.

 A few weeks ago I was travelling during rush hour on the London Underground wearing my Please Offer Me A Seat badge, its was really bush and a lady across from me assumed I was pregnant and tried to start a conversation with me that then became very awkward.
 I should have had ‘leave me alone’ written on my forehead.
 I told her I had a lot of health problems, but didn’t divulge too much.
 It made for a pretty awkward journey for the next few stops.
 Even if I were in a relationship and I wanted children I couldn’t anyway because of my treatment.
 So even if I’m lucky enough to meet someone who wants to be with a dying girl It’s never going to happen (thanks to that lady for the reminder that life has dealt me yet another blow).
 I know she had good intentions, but I thought it was very insentive, she has no idea about others struggles – it could be a really sensitive subject for anyone!
 I guess at 30 I am missing the boat on these options.